jordi902/PowerTriage/README.md

 PowerTriage collects information from multiple sources, the output by default is in "C:\" folder but you can set an specific folder to perform the adquisition, the folder will be named as 'PowerTriage-hostname-yearmonthdate_hhmmss'.
 This folder will be zipped once the script finish (and the original folder will be delete), so that zip file could be remotely collected.
 PowerTriage script collects the following artifacts:
+**__Functions--**
+- System Info
+- Network Info:
+	- Ip information (All interfaces)
+	- TCP_Stablishe_Connections
 - Activities Cache (All users)
-- Event Logs (Application, Security, System, PowerShell Operational, TaskScheduler Operational, Sysmon Operational, WMI Activity Operational, NTLM Operational)
+- Event Logs (Application, Security, System, PowerShell Operational, TaskScheduler Operational, Sysmon Operational, WMI Activity Operational, NTLM Operational, etc.)
 - PowerShell Command History (All users)
 - Prefetch
 - Process Information (Process List, Process Tree, Unique Process Hash)